Marcem55/fullstack-open/README.md

-# Full Stack Open Course Repository
+# Full Stack Open - Course repository

-Welcome to the repository for the [Full Stack Open](https://fullstackopen.com/) course!
-This repository will be used to complete exercises and projects as part of the course curriculum.
+This repository is dedicated to the exercises and projects completed during the [Full Stack Open](https://fullstackopen.com/) course.
+The course is provided by the University of Helsinki and focuses on modern web development with JavaScript, React, and Node.js.

-## About the Course
+## Course Overview

-The Full Stack Open course, offered by the University of Helsinki, covers modern web development techniques using JavaScript.
-The course is free and focuses on building full-stack applications using the following technologies:

-- **React**: A JavaScript library for building user interfaces.
-- **Redux**: A state management library for JavaScript applications.
-- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- **Express**: A minimal and flexible Node.js web application framework.
-- **MongoDB**: A NoSQL database for storing application data.
-- **GraphQL**: A query language for APIs.
-- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
-- **Jest**: A JavaScript testing framework.

-## What I Will Learn

-Throughout the course, you will gain hands-on experience with the following concepts and tools:

-1. **Introduction to React**
+The Full Stack Open course is designed to teach you web development from the ground up, with a focus on hands-on, practical learning.
+The course covers a wide range of topics, including React, Node.js, Express, and more.
+Below is an overview of the course structure:

+### Part 0: Fundamentals of Web Applications

+- Basics of web development
+- Understanding client-server architecture
+- Introduction to modern web technologies

+### Part 1: Introduction to React

+- Basics of React
+- Component-based architecture
-   - Components, props, and state
+- Props and state
 - Event handling
-   - Component lifecycle
+- Forms and controlled components

-2. **Communicating with the Server**
+### Part 2: Communicating with the Server

 - Fetching data from a server
-   - Axios for HTTP requests
+- Using Axios for HTTP requests
-   - Promises and async/await
+- Working with Promises and async/await
+- Effect hooks

-3. **Programming a Server with Node.js and Express**
+### Part 3: Programming a Server with Node.js and Express

+- Introduction to Node.js
-   - Setting up a Node.js server
+- Creating a server with Express
-   - RESTful APIs
+- Building RESTful APIs
-   - Middleware
+- Middleware functions
+- Error handling

-4. **Testing Express Servers, User Administration**
+### Part 4: Testing Express Servers, User Administration

-   - Unit and integration testing with Jest
+- Writing unit and integration tests
+- Using Jest for testing
+- Testing Express applications
 - User authentication and authorization
+- JSON Web Tokens (JWT)

+### Part 5: Testing React Applications

+- Testing components with React Testing Library
-   - Securing applications
+- Mocking dependencies
+- End-to-end testing with Cypress

+### Part 6: Advanced State Management

+- Introduction to Redux
+- Actions and reducers
+- Connecting Redux to React components
+- Middleware and async actions

-5. **React Router, Custom Hooks, State Management with Redux**
+### Part 7: React Router, Custom Hooks, Styling with CSS and Webpack

-   - Single-page applications with React Router
+- Client-side routing with React Router
-   - Custom hooks
+- Creating and using custom hooks
-   - Global state management with Redux
+- Styling components with CSS

-6. **Connecting Frontend to Backend**

-   - Handling forms in React
-   - Connecting a React app to a Node.js server
+- Configuring Webpack for a React application
-   - Managing data flow between frontend and backend

-7. **GraphQL**
+### Part 8: GraphQL

 - Introduction to GraphQL
-   - Writing queries and mutations
-   - Setting up a GraphQL server with Apollo
+- Setting up a GraphQL server

-8. **TypeScript**
+- Queries and mutations
+- Using Apollo Client with React

+### Part 9: TypeScript

+- Introduction to TypeScript
-   - Basic and advanced TypeScript features
+- Type annotations and inference
-   - TypeScript with React and Node.js
+- Using TypeScript with React

-9. **CI/CD**
+### Part 10: React Native

+- Introduction to React Native
+- Building mobile applications
+- Using React Native components and APIs

+### Part 11: CI/CD (Available in English)

-   - Continuous Integration and Continuous Deployment
+- Continuous Integration and Deployment concepts
+- Setting up CI/CD pipelines
-   - Automated testing and deployment pipelines
+- Automating testing and deployment

-10. **Containers**
+### Part 12: Containers

-    - Introduction to Docker
+- Introduction to Docker and containerization
-    - Containerizing applications
+- Creating and managing containers
+- Using containers in development and production

+### Part 13: Using Relational Databases

+- Introduction to relational databases
+- SQL basics and advanced queries
-    - Orchestration with Kubernetes
+- Integrating relational databases with Node.js

+## Acknowledgments

+This repository is based on the Full Stack Open course by the University of Helsinki.
+Special thanks to the course creators and contributors for providing this valuable resource.